 Now there’s another challenge for your virtual assistant: being able to communicate with your Spanish-speaking customers from Mexico.
 Don’t worry, there's also simple solution for this.

 First of all, the bot’s engine needs to be able to adapt to different languages.
-AgentBot, for example, can be configured for up to 157 languages, including Spanish, English, Portuguese, French and Italian.
+AgentBot, for example, can be configured for multiple languages, including Spanish, English, Portuguese, French, Italian and German.

 Once you have this, half your work is already done.